20 Best Things to Do in Zion National Park

 Saying "don’t visit Zion Canyon" would be like saying "don’t visit Yosemite Valley"!

-It is stunning and should easily be enjoyed over the course of a few days, but if you don’t leave Zion Canyon, you’re missing a lot of the best of the park.
+It is stunning and should easily be enjoyed over the course of a few days, but if you don’t leave Zion Canyon, you’re missing a lot of the best that Zion has to offer!

 I wholeheartedly believe this because Zion National Park is truly a world-class destination, from its most popular areas to its least, which is why I recommend budgeting your time both in the canyon and beyond—or you’ll certainly miss some amazing hidden gems!